Dyalog/aplx/README.md

 ##Running the same code in APLX and Dyalog APL
 The files ReadCovers/FixCovers are work in progress, with the intention of creating cover-functions in both APLX (for real system functions) and Dyalog APL (for emulation functions), so that the same application code can run on both systems.
 This will be useful for application which are in active development under APLX while migration work is in progress.
 This code is not yet working.

+##Further Reading

+See the list and discussion of differences between APLX and Dyalog APL in the file [Differences.md](Differences.md).

 ##Comments and Questions